nullworks-mirror/cathook/README.md

 ![banner](http://i.imgur.com/w96wdtE.png)
 [![CircleCI](https://circleci.com/gh/nullworks/cathook.svg?style=svg)](https://circleci.com/gh/nullworks/cathook)

-## Repo disabled by Github
+## Moving back to GitHub

-GitHub has disabled our Repository and we have therefore moved to GitLab (for now).
-[How to fix your cathook install](https://t.me/cathook_cheat/81)
+GitHub has restored our repo and we have decided to move everything back to GitHub.
+The update process will be automatic.

 ## Risk of VAC detection